oxyde1989/standalone-tn-send-email/README.md

 ### Description
 Starting from Truenas 24.10.10, the `sendemail` function is no longer available.
 This standalone script provides the ability to send emails and attachments using the TrueNAS `mail.config`.
+If you encounter some problem with your configuration, please send an email to oxyde1989@gmail.com attacching the log files and more info you can

 ---